 In addition I changed the fonts from (as many others) simply using a Google Webfonts plugin to locally stored fonts.
 To be honest, I wasn’t aware that using Google Fonts as web based fonts means that Google gets all the IPs (and more) transmitted when you surf to a page using their web fonts.
 After reading a lot of things – and finding nothing useful related to GDPR on Google’s own page I decided that I better download my two fonts and host them locally on my server.
 You can find a simple how-to here.

 Wordpress, the owner of the JetPack Plugin, announced quite early that they’ll make JetPack 6.0 GDPR compliant.
 You access the switch via the PRIVACY link at the very bottom of the Jetpack Plugin’s Dashboard – and then you have to toggle the switch as shown here.
 I toggled this OFF of course.
-But once reading back and forth I’m a bit unsure if this is enough – and I may turn off JetPack completely (see “Analytics” below).

 I never used Google Analytics.
-And I tested already hosting Piwik/Matomo locally on my server.

 - Hosting company